memphisdev/documentation/docs/docs/dashboard-gui/general.md

 # General

 ::: tip
-You can access the UI just after the installation of Memphis via K8S / Docker on your dev environment <ContainerLink url="/docs/deployment/kubernetes/1-installation">here</ContainerLink>.
+You can access the UI just after the installation of Memphis via K8S / Docker on your dev environment [here](/docs/deployment/kubernetes/1-installation).
 :::
 <!-- TODO: make landing pages -->